Oliver Travel Trailers

 A rare spectacle covers Death Valley in wildflowers.

-The name “Death Valley” is truly fitting for this area in California most of them.
-However, there is a “super bloom” that occurs at least once every decade when a beautiful shower of pink, purple, and yellow wildflowers seemingly emerge out of nowhere.
+The name “Death Valley” truly fits most of California’s areas.
+However, a “super bloom” occurs at least once every decade when a beautiful shower of pink, purple, and yellow wildflowers emerges from nowhere.
 A photograph does not do this marvel any justice; it must be experienced firsthand.
-During your years of retirement, you can make plans to see it for yourself and enjoy the ambiance of the mountainscape.
+During your retirement years, you can see it for yourself and enjoy the ambiance of the mountainscape.

 You can camp within the Death Valley National Park or even the Furnace Creek Campground for a cozy and comfortable place to spend the night.